art-bazhin/htmltodom/README.md

-# htmltodom
+# HTML to DOM
-Convert HTML code to JavaScript that creates DOM objects.
+Convert your HTML to JavaScript code that creates DOM objects.